seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 I take thee at thy word:
-Call me but love, and I’ll be new baptized;
+Call me but love, and I'll be new baptized;
 Henceforth I never will be Romeo.

 **JULIET**
-What man art thou that thus bescreen’d in night
+What man art thou that thus bescreen'd in night
 So stumblest on my counsel?

 **ROMEO**